2666

-Significance

-Critical reception of the novel has been positive.
-In Chile, it won the Altazor Award in 2005.
-The New York Times Book Review included it in the list of "10 Best Books of 2008"; Time named it Best Fiction Book of 2008; and the novel won the 2008 National Book Critics Circle Award for Fiction.
-Wimmer's translation was nominated for the Best Translated Book Award.
-Critics have compared it to the work of W. G. Sebald.
-They praised the book's multiple story lines and scope.

 Premise

-The novel revolves around an elusive German author and the unsolved and ongoing murders of women in Santa Teresa, a violent city inspired by Ciudad Juárez and its epidemic of female homicides.
+The novel revolves around an elusive German author and the unsolved and ongoing murders of women in Santa Teresa, a violent city inspired by Ciudad Juárez and female homicides occurring there.
 In addition to Santa Teresa, settings and themes include the Eastern Front in World War II, the academic world, mental illness, journalism, and the breakdown of relationships and careers.
-2666 explores 20th-century degeneration through a wide array of characters, locations, time periods, and stories within stories.
+2666 explores 20th-century degeneration through various characters, locations, periods, and stories within stories.
+The novel explores rumours and lost identities throughout all five parts.

 Background

 While Bolaño was writing 2666, he was already sick and on the waiting list for a liver transplant.
 He had never visited Ciudad Juárez but received information and support from friends and colleagues such as the Mexican journalist Sergio González Rodríguez, author of the 2002 book of essays and journalistic chronicles Huesos en el desierto (Spanish: "Bones in the Desert"), concerning the place and its femicides.

-He discussed the novel with his friend Jorge Herralde, director of Barcelona-based publisher Anagrama, but he never showed the actual manuscript to anyone until he died: the manuscript is a first copy.
+Before his death, Bolaño had discussed the novel with his friend Jorge Herralde (director at Barcelona-based publisher Anagrama), but the sole surviving manuscript was effectively the first draft ever reviewed by another.

-Originally planning it as a single book, Bolaño then considered publishing 2666 as five volumes to provide more income for his children; however, the heirs decided otherwise and the book was published in one lengthy volume.
-Bolaño had been well aware of the book's unfinished status, and said a month before his death that over a thousand pages still had to be revised.
+Originally planning it as a single book, Bolaño then considered publishing "2666" in five volumes to provide more income for his children; however, the heirs decided otherwise, and the book was published in one lengthy volume.
+Bolaño had been well aware of the book's unfinished status and said a month before his death that over a thousand pages still had to be revised.

 Title

-The meaning of the title, 2666, is typically elusive; even Bolaño's friends did not know the reasons for it.
+The meaning of the title, 2666, is typically elusive; even Bolaño's friends did not know why.
 Larry Rohter, writing for The New York Times, notes that Bolaño apparently ascribed an apocalyptic quality to the number.
-Henry Hitchings noted that "the novel's cryptic title is one of its many grim jokes" and may be a reference to the biblical Exodus from Egypt, supposedly 2,666 years after God created the earth.
-The number does not appear in the book, though it does in some of Bolaño's other books—in Amulet, a Mexico City road looks like "a cemetery in the year 2666", and The Savage Detectives contains another, approximate reference: "And Cesárea said something about days to come... and the teacher, to change the subject, asked her what times she meant and when they would be.
+Henry Hitchings noted that "the novel's cryptic title is one of its many grim jokes" and maybe a reference to the biblical Exodus from Egypt, supposedly 2,666 years after God created the earth.
+Some speculate the name to be associated with a future date, or to represent the evils of the novel through the number associated with the Devil, 666.

+While the number does not appear in the book, it does appear in some of Bolaño's other books—in Amulet, a Mexico City road looks like "a cemetery in the year 2666",.
+The Savage Detectives contains an approximate reference: "And Cesárea said something about days to come... and the teacher, to change the subject, asked her what times she meant and when they would be.
 And Cesárea named a date, sometime around the year 2600.
 Two thousand six hundred and something".